qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 application in the :ref:`color selector widget <color_widget>`.
 You can choose
 from:

-* :guilabel:`Recent colors` showing recently used colors;
+* :guilabel:`Recent colors` showing recently used colors
-* :guilabel:`Standard colors`, the default palette of colors;
+* :guilabel:`Standard colors`, the default palette of colors
-* :guilabel:`Project colors`, a set of colors specific to the current project;
+* :guilabel:`Project colors`, a set of colors specific to the current project (see :ref:`default_styles_properties` for more details)
-* :guilabel:`New layer colors`, a set of colors to use by default when new layers are added to QGIS;
+* :guilabel:`New layer colors`, a set of colors to use by default when new layers are added to QGIS
 * or custom palette(s) you can create or import using the :guilabel:`...` button next to the palette combobox.